NOAA-GFDL/fre-cli/docs/setup.rst

 =====
 Setup
 =====
-fre-cli is conda-installable from the “noaa-gfdl” anaconda channel.
+fre-cli is conda-installable from the “noaa-gfdl” anaconda channel (https://anaconda.org/NOAA-GFDL/fre-cli) and is deployed on GFDL systems as Environment Modules.

 On GFDL systems
 ========================
-If you are at GFDL (gaea, PP/AN, workstations), you may skip installation as modules are available:
+If you are at GFDL (gaea, PP/AN, workstations), you may skip installation:

 ``module load fre/2024.01``